Noisy Pipes? How to Diagnose and Fix Common Plumbing Sounds

 Get matched with companies for your specific needs

-In this guide, you'll learn what each common plumbing noise means, how to tell the minor issues from the serious ones, and which fixes you can handle yourself versus when it's time to call a professional.
-A little knowledge goes a long way toward protecting your home and keeping more money in your pocket.
+In this 2026 guide, you'll learn what each common plumbing noise means, how to tell the minor issues from the serious ones, and which fixes you can handle yourself versus when it's time to call a professional.
+With plumber rates now averaging around $90 per hour nationwide (and emergency service running $150 to $300 per hour), a little knowledge goes a long way toward protecting your home and keeping more money in your pocket.

 Key Pinch Points

-• Banging pipes are usually water hammer — a fixable hydraulic shockwave issue
+• Banging pipes are usually water hammer, fixed with a $10 to $40 arrestor

 • Gurgling from multiple drains at once signals a serious sewer line problem